IntroQG/site/source/index.rst

 Welcome to the website for the Introduction to Quantitative Geology course at the University of Helsinki.
 This course introduces students to how to study a handful of geoscientific problems using a bit of geology, math, and Python programming.
-The course is aimed at advanced undergraduate students in geology or geophysics.
+The course is aimed at master's students in geology or geophysics.
-This course is designed to follow the `Geo-Python course <https://geo-python.github.io>`_, which focuses exclusively on programming in Python.
+This course is designed to build upon the `Geo-Python course <https://geo-python.github.io>`_, which focuses exclusively on programming in Python.
 More info on this course can be found below.

 Course goals